 I am the hammer!
 I am the hate!
 I am the woes of daemonkind!

 Series by Ben Counter about the titular Grey Knights chapter of Space Marines.
-It follows the exploits of Justicar Alaric and his squad battling various daemonic and chaotic enemies of the Imperium.The series currently encompasses three novels: Grey Knights, Dark Adeptus, and Hammer of Daemons, which have since been collected in an omnibus.Please resist the urge to put examples on this page or link to this page on tropes unless you are citing from 40K novels in which the Grey Knights feature.
+It follows the exploits of Justicar Alaric and his squad battling various daemonic and chaotic enemies of the Imperium.The series currently encompasses three novels: Grey Knights, Dark Adeptus, and Hammer of Daemons, which have since been collected in an omnibus.There is also an unrelated novel by Aaron Dembski-Bowden entitled The Emperor's Gift which chronicles the Grey Knight's role in the first war for Armageddon.Please resist the urge to put examples on this page or link to this page on tropes unless you are citing from 40K novels in which the Grey Knights feature.
 Examples which are specific to rulebooks or other in-universe fluff should go on either the 40K page or in the Space Marines section of the Imperial factions page.

 Tropes connected with the Grey Knights themselves include: